 He calls this 'the beauty of destruction', where instead of hiding the evidence of the trauma of breakage, he highlights it and 'moves their stories forward', creating works from evocative still lives, through to comments on society and also whimsical characters.

-The work Cloud Glass 1 was created as one of a series of accompaning smaller versions of the centre piece of de Vries' installation War and Pieces.
+The work Cloud Glass 1 was created as one of a series of accompanying smaller versions of the centre piece of de Vries' installation War and Pieces.

 War and Pieces is a 8 meter long re-imagined banqueting scene that was created in 2014 for his first major solo show at the Holborn Museum, it toured to Chateau de Nyon in Switzerland where the additional smaller versions were created for the display.